 Specialized studies are taken under the direction of faculty for academic credit outside the campus or online classroom.
-Such studies include the Capstone Project, Christian Counseling Internship, Senior Ministry Integration, Student Teaching, and Residency.
+Such studies include the Capstone Project, Senior Ministry Integration, and Residency.
 Please note: If a program requires an internship or field placement, the student might be required by the church, school, or other organization to complete a background check before beginning the field placement.

 Capstone Project: The Capstone Project is designed to provide the student with the opportunity to show an immediate and direct application of principles learned in the Leadership and Ethics (L & E) major to the student's ministry or work setting.
 In addition, the project will demonstrate an application of sound biblical and theological principles to a leadership model.
-In order to facilitate this, the student will be registered for the Project in conjunction with the 11th AdVantage course.